bihor/camaliga/Documentation/Administration/Extension-Manager/Index.rst

   Action (e.g. show or list) for the ke_search hook, if it is not switched

 - slugField1 and slugField1 defines the fields that should be used for the slug.
 Standard: title.
+  "person city" means: person or city (if person is not set).